spsforks/ziglang-zig-wiki/Community.md

 The Zig community is decentralized.
 Anyone is free to start and maintain their own space for the community to gather, and edit this wiki page to add a link.
 There is no concept of "official" or "unofficial", however, each gathering place has its own moderators and rules.

+When adding a new community please append it at the end of the existing list as a form of courtesy.

 ## Chat

 ### IRC